 |

-was working on it when he died in July of 1937.
-Notice
+was working on "Our Love is Here to Stay", another timeless classic, when he died in July of 1937.

 the blurb in the lower right corner - this movie introduced